vic7ord1st/mock-shop/README.md

 **Swagger Documentation URL** https://obscure-inlet-03292.herokuapp.com/api/v1/docs/

-**NOTE** The APIs are best consumed with postman.
+**NOTE:** The APIs are best consumed with postman.
 A detailed representation schema, requests and responses for the APIs can be seen in the swagger documentation

 **Login Credentials**